Tuesday, April 29, 2025

 Better check them all, though.

 At the local level, definitions and policies are commonly set out in some sort of Supervisory Guide.
 Here the details really matter.
-Especially when you are the accused.
+Especially if you are the accused.

 I have one such collegiate "Guide" in front of me.
-It looks like standard boilerplate that probably is widely used.
+It looks like it was derived from boilerplate that must be widely used.
 Anyway, it defines sexual harassment as: "Any unwelcome sexual attention, sexual advances, requests for sexual favors and any other verbal, visual or physical conduct of a sexual nature whenever:

 • a.) submission to such conduct is made either explicitly, or implicitly, a term or condition of an individual's continued employment: or